 The right dampness for ironing

 It was quite a skill to get the washing to the right dampness for ironing, because if it was too dry, the creases wouldn't iron out.
-Yet if it was too wet the washing creased again immediately afterwards.
+Yet if it was too wet, the washing creased again immediately afterwards.

-One sort was known as a 'flat iron' and, as its name implies, it was not deep - see the first of the above pictures.
-Flat irons came in pairs, so that one could be in use while the other was heating up.
+The 'flat iron' and, as its name implies, it was not deep - see the first of the following pictures.
+They came in pairs, so that one could be in use while the other was heating up.

 My mother, like all the other women I knew, always did her ironing on the table in the kitchen.
 The full width of the table was particularly useful for ironing sheets and table cloths.